Yashashwini1/predictive_maintenance/README.md

 operation.
 For this reason, accuracy alone is not an appropriate evaluation metric Evaluation Metrics: Recall, Precision, F1 Score, Confusion Matrix Why Recall?
--->Recall was selected as the primary metric because the business objective is to detect as many true failures as possible.
-A missed failure (false negative) can result in: Unplanned downtime, Lost production, Expensive repairs Therefore, maximizing recall provides greater operational value than simply maximizing accuracy.
+- Recall was selected as the primary metric because the business objective is to detect as many true failures as possible.
+- A missed failure (false negative) can result in: Unplanned downtime, Lost production, Expensive repairs
+- Therefore, maximizing recall provides greater operational value than simply maximizing accuracy.

 RandomForest:
 Failure Class (1)

-Precision = 0.63
+- Precision = 0.63
-Recall = 0.65
+- Recall = 0.65
-F1 = 0.64
+- F1 = 0.64
-Support = 68
+- Support = 68

 Failure Class (0)

-Precision = 0.99
+- Precision = 0.99
-Recall = 0.99
+- Recall = 0.99
-F1 = 0.99
+- F1 = 0.99
-Support = 1932
+- Support = 1932

 The model struggles because of 1932 No Failure 68 Failure